Hair removal methods compared (2026): shaving, waxing, epilating or IPL?

 -

-Suitable for light to medium skin types (I–IV)
+Suitable for light to medium skin types (I–IV).
+Skin type V suitable to a limited extent, VI not suitable.

 -